Sourdough Pumpernickel Bread

 Make the Dough

-• In the bowl of a stand mixer with a dough hook or a large a large mixing bowl, combine the active rye starter with the coffee, barley malt syrup, cocoa, salt, rye flour, toasted bread crumbs and whole wheat flour.
+• In the bowl of a stand mixer with a dough hook or a large a large mixing bowl, combine the rye starter with 10 ounces brewed coffee, 1 ½ ounces barley malt syrup, 1 tablespoon cocoa powder, 1 ½ teaspoons table salt, 5 ounces rye flour, 2 ounces toasted bread crumbs and 2 ½ ounces whole wheat flour.
+Mix to combine.

 • Place the dough into an oiled bowl, turning once to coat.
 Cover and set at room temperature for 1 hour.
 After an hour, working from four corners of the dough (still in the bowl) use your hand to lift the top edge of the dough over into the middle of the dough.
 Repeat with the other 3 sides then flip the dough over.
 Cover and set at room temperature for another hour.
 Repeat the folding procedure 2 more times so the dough rises for a total of 3 hours.
 By now the dough should be lively, elastic and airy.
 If the dough is still sluggish give it another hour or two at room temperature.
 After the initial fermentation the dough can be refrigerated for up to 2 days before baking.